Felipe Contepomi: Club rugby

 Born on 20 August 1977 in Buenos Aires, Contepomi started playing rugby for his secondary school Colegio Cardenal Newman, and then for Club Newman in Buenos Aires.
 In signed his first professional contract in 2001, signing for English side Bristol before joining Leinster following Bristol's relegation in the 2002–03 Zurich Premiership.

 He played a major role in Leinster's run in the 2005–06 Heineken Cup, helping Leinster to a 41–35 win over Cup holders Toulouse, scoring 21 points in the process and winning the man of the match award.
 That year he was top scorer in both the 2005–06 Celtic League and the Heineken Cup.

 In late January 2006, Contepomi's former girlfriend, Paula, gave birth to their daughter, Catalina.
-Only hours later, Contepomi played for Leinster the Celtic League match against the Border Reivers, a game in which he went on to score 22 points.
+Only hours later, Contepomi played for Leinster in the Celtic League match against the Border Reivers, a game in which he went on to score 22 points.

 In November of that year, Agustín Pichot said that Contepomi was a better player than All Black fly-half, Dan Carter, the winner of the 2005 IRB International Player of the Year award.

 On 31 May 2007, the Royal College of Surgeons in Ireland in Dublin conferred him with the medical degrees of MB BCh BAO (NUI) LRCP&SI.
 He subsequently worked in Beaumont Hospital, Dublin.

 Contepomi won the 2007 Rugby Writers of Ireland Player of the Year award.
 While playing at Leinster, his nominal 'local club' of origin was Carlow RFC, a provincial side which later got into financial difficulties and is now a minor Junior concern.

 Contepomi played a role in the Leinster win over Munster in the Heineken Cup semi-final on 2 May 2009.
 After scoring a drop goal after 15 minutes in, he was helped off the pitch after suffering a knee injury half an hour in.
 An MRI scan confirmed he tore his anterior cruciate ligament and was expected to be out of action for 6 months post-op.
 Almost exactly on schedule, he made his Toulon debut on 21 November against Brive, coming off the bench and scoring a penalty in Toulon's 19–10 win.

 In March 2009, it was announced that Contepomi would be leaving Leinster at the end of the season, and that he had signed a 4-year deal to join French side RC Toulon from the 2009–10 Top 14 season.
 He remained at Toulon for two seasons, before moving to Stade Français in time for the 2011–12 season, before returning home back to Argentina in 2013 ahead of his retirement.